bartosian/sui-tools/README.md

 *Required only if you want to monitor Sui Bridge services.
 You can configure any number of bridges with custom aliases.
 If no bridges are configured, bridge monitoring will be skipped.

 **Required only if you want to monitor Sui Validator nodes.
 You can configure any number of validators with custom aliases.
 The `sui.validator` field is required when configuring validators to set the authority name for alerts.

+***Required only if you want to monitor Sui Fullnode services.
+You can configure any number of fullnodes with custom aliases.
+If no fullnodes are configured, fullnode monitoring will be skipped.

 ### **Service Configuration**